lucasb-silva/lucasb-silva/README.md

 🐧 As a system administrator at Kyndryl, I've been able to deepen my knowledge of Linux systems and Shell Scripting over the last 3 years.
 In addition to supporting servers in on-premise (CentOS) and virtualization (vCenter) environments.

-📚 I'm always looking for opportunities to learn and grow as a back-end developer.
-Currently, I'm diving deep into Java, Spring, SOLID principles, and cloud technologies.
+📚 I'm always looking for opportunities to learn and grow as a FullStack developer.
+Currently, I'm diving deep into Javascript, Node.js, React and cloud technologies.
 The learning journey is endless, and I'm excited to see where it will take me next.

 🎸 When I'm not coding or studying, you can find me playing the guitar, enjoying music, reading, or listening to podcasts.
 These diverse activities enrich my perspective and positively influence my progress as a developer.